fcrepo-exts/fcrepo-docker/README.md

 `FEDORA_ADMIN_PASSWORD` | `fedoraAdmin` | If using the default tomcat-users.xml file: specify a custom password  for the FEDORA_ADMIN_USERNAME defined above
 `LOGBACK_CONFIGURATIONFILE` | none | Specify a custom logback.configurationFile

 Use the CATALINA_OPTS environment variable to pass in Java options (-Dname=value).
-You may also pass all your options via a properties vile using the "fcrepo.config.file" option.
+You may also pass all your options via a properties file using the "fcrepo.config.file" option.
 For example:
 ```
 docker run -p8080:8080 -v/path/on/local/machine/to/properties:/fcrepo.properties -e CATALINA_OPTS="-Dfcrepo.config.file=/fcrepo.properties" --name=fcrepo fcrepo/fcrepo